tyataessence/tyataessence.github.io/_posts/reflection/2025-10-22-five-decades-of-love-tragedy.md

 ## <span style="color:#FF8C00;">💔 1980s — The Pain of Separation</span>

 🎶 _Om Bikram Bista, Deep Shrestha, Arun Thapa_
-🕊️ Songs: _Maile Chhoyeko Pani Chhune Man Lagdaina_, _Mero Sansar Timilai_, _Jati Maya Laye Pani_
+🕊️ Songs: _Fute ko bhagya, Kati kamjor rahecha, Jati Maya Laye Pani_

 **Why it mattered:**
 The 80s turned love into something deeper — and sadder.
 Migration, distance, and lost letters became the themes of a changing society.
 Singers carried the sorrow of love across borders.
+Om Bikram Bista is widely recognized as the pioneer and first Pop (Popular music) singer of Nepal.
 💫 Arun Thapa’s voice felt like an open wound — graceful, yet aching.

 **Essence:**